Crested geckos are adorable pets, but they’re fairly sensitive in nature.

 How To Tell If A Crested Gecko Is Male Or Female

-To accurately determine your gecko’s sex, you will have to carefully analyze their preanal pores, cloacal spurs, hemipenal bulges, and overall body length and size.
-It is best to wait until your gecko reaches sexual maturity at around 1 year of age to be as accurate as possible.
+Male crested geckos have hemipenal bulges at the base of their tail, while females have a more flattened area.
+To accurately determine your gecko’s sex, carefully analyze their preanal pores, cloacal spurs, hemipenal bulges, and overall size.
+Wait until they reach full growth around 1 year of age to be more accurate.

 If you’re lucky, the breeder or pet shop you purchased the lizard from will be able to tell you the gecko’s sex or at least make a rough guess.

-If they aren’t sure, you should wait until they are around 1 year old, or between 8 and 16 grams in weight, to figure out their sex on your own.
+If they aren’t sure, wait until they are around 1 year old, or between 25 and 55 grams in weight, to figure out their sex on your own.

 For example, while all males do have preanal pores, many females also display them prominently.